Biny17/DragonWar_Code/README.md

 Pooling is a good way to improve performance, right now it's only used for the damage text popup.
 I will extend it to ennemies and projectiles next.
-I like my implementation in VisualDamageHeal.cs,
+I like my implementation in VisualDamageHeal.cs.
 The pool is static so it belongs to the class:
 ```csharp
 private static ObjectPool<PopText> pool;